Connecting to JSON using the client-side parser

 Here, Accessories, red, Australia, and 174 will be treated as field names, while other data records will be parsed as field values.

-To parse such data correctly, set the dataSource.parser.dataHasHeader property to false when connecting to JSON data:
+To parse such data correctly, set the dataSource.parser.dataHasHeader property to false when connecting to JSON:

 dataSource: {